Surgery for Lung Cancer Patients

 Surgery for Small Cell Lung Cancer

 Small cell lung cancer is very different from non-small cell lung cancer.
-Small cell lung cancer tends to spread more quickly than non-small cell cancer, and surgery alone has a very small chance of curing small cell lung cancer, even in the early stages.
+Small cell lung cancer tends to spread more quickly than non-small cell cancer, and surgery alone has a minimal chance of curing small cell lung cancer, even in the early stages.
 Chemotherapy and radiation are the primary treatments for most small cell lung cancers.
 However, surgery may benefit a small group of patients with early small cell lung cancer, used in combination with chemotherapy, with or without radiation therapy.
-Surgical sampling of the lymph nodes from the middle of the chest is also part of the staging workup of small cell lung cancer if surgery is contemplated.
-See Chapter 1: Diagnosis and Staging of Lung Cancer and Chapter 5: Treatment for Small Cell Lung Cancer.
+Surgery for small cell lung cancer is reserved for patients with small lung tumors and no evidence of spread to the lymph nodes.
+Therefore, a surgical sampling of the lymph nodes from the middle of the chest is also part of the staging workup of small cell lung cancer if surgery is contemplated.
+See Chapter 1: Diagnosis and Staging of Lung Cancer and Chapter 6: Treatment for Small Cell Lung Cancer.

 Types of Surgery to Treat Lung Cancer

 Various approaches may be used to remove lung cancer.
 The most common approach is an incision between the ribs to access the lung and surrounding lymph nodes.
 (Figure 4a) This incision (a thoracotomy) wraps around the side of the chest, parallel with the ribs, and allows the surgeon direct access to the lungs and the other contents of the chest.